Amanthakeshan2000/AUTO-FLASH-Service-Center-ADBMS-/README.md

 # Auto Flash Service Center Management System

 This is a comprehensive management system for Auto Flash Service Center, designed to streamline customer registration, vehicle registration, service requests, and billing.
-It leverages a .NET framework for the frontend and C# for the backend, with MySQL serving as the database.
+It leverages a .NET framework for the frontend and C# for the backend, with Microsoft SQL serving as the database.
 The user interface was designed using Figma.

 ## Features
 - Customer Registration: Capture customer details, including NIC, name, address, mobile number, email, and registration date.